General Organization

 JAMHI Health & Wellness (herein referred to as JAMHI) is a 501(c)3 not-for-profit corporation with the mission of ‘Helping People Live Their Own Best Lives’ providing community housing and support services, substance use prevention, addiction and mental health treatment services, primary care and wellness services to nearly 1,500 adults, children, and families in Juneau and across Alaska.
 The organization is the product of a 2018 merger of two longstanding Juneau non-profits: Juneau Alliance for Mental Health, Inc. and the National Council on Addiction and Drug Dependence – Juneau Chapter; organizations with a combined 97-year Juneau service history prior to merger.

 Since 1985 JAMHI has earned a reputation for timely, person-centered direct service, responsive community collaboration, visionary governance and successful management of a diverse portfolio of complex clinical treatment and support services.
 This experience has fueled the development and refinement of effective and successful project management and tracking systems, continuous quality improvement systems, prudent fiscal oversight, ensuring cost-effective and timely execution.
-Further, JAMHI’s diverse staff bring a breadth of experience working with specialty populations such as military and veterans; people who are justice-involved; Americans living with HIV and AIDS; rural communities; Native Alaskans; ethnic minorities; children and families; older adults; people who identify as LGBT, peers and people in recovery.
+Further, JAMHI’s diverse staff bring a breadth of experience working with specialty populations such as military and veterans; people who are justice-involved; Americans living with HIV and AIDS; rural communities; Native Alaskans; ethnic minorities; children and families; older adults; people who identify as LGBTQ2S+, peers and people in recovery.
 We believe our mission of helping people live their own best lives affords every opportunity for recovery and full participation in community life.

 Financial Health